amnn/move-mode/README.md

   (cdr project)))
 ```

+> [!NOTE]
-NOTE: This will not affect finding project files outside of the LSP.
+> This will not affect finding project files outside of the LSP.

 ### [Lsp mode](https://emacs-lsp.github.io/lsp-mode/)